-The Plan permits union-represented employees to contribute between 1% and 15% of the sum of their normal base pay plus certain overtime on a pre-tax basis and between 1% and 10% on an after-tax basis.
+The Plan permits employees represented by IBEW Local 15 to contribute between 1% and 15% of the sum of their normal base pay plus certain overtime on a pre-tax basis and between 1% and 10% on an after-tax basis.
 Although the Plan permits contributions of up to 15% of base pay on a pre-tax basis and up to 10% of base pay on an after-tax basis, the combined maximum employee contributions may not exceed 20%.
-For subsidiaries of the Corporation that have adopted the Plan on behalf of their union employees, the Companies match contributions at a rate of 100% of the first 2% contributed, 84% of the following 1% contributed, 83% of the following 2% contributed, and 25% of the following 1% contributed.
+For subsidiaries of the Corporation that have adopted the Plan on behalf of their IBEW Local 15 employees, the Companies match contributions at a rate of 100% of the first 2% contributed, 84% of the following 1% contributed, 83% of the following 2% contributed and 25% of the following 1% contributed.